ramosipd/azure-service-emulators/README.md

 ## Available Demos

-- **EventGrid**: A complete demo for Azure Event Grid, including a local emulator, publisher, and receiver.
+- **EventGrid**: A demo for Azure Event Grid, including a local emulator, publisher, and receiver.
 See [EventGrid/README.md](./EventGrid/README.md) for details.
+- **API**: A demo for API Emulation using WireMock, including a local emulator and a console application.
+See [API/README.md](./API/README.md) for details.

 ## Planned Demos